Can you file legal action against your spouse for adultery?

 Damages for adultery

-According to Section 54, the petitioner has the right to include the co-respondent in the divorce case if that person was associated with the adulterous respondent.
+According to Section 54, the petitioner has the right to include the co-respondent in the divorce case.
+This is if that person was associated with the adulterous respondent.
 If the court finds the respondent and co-respondent guilty of adultery, the petitioner will be entitled to damages from both.

 In this case, the court ordered the second respondent to pay RM50,000 in damages to the petitioner’s wife.
 The petitioner held This amount in trust until her two children reached 18.